Category Archives: Ruth

 The name “Ruth” means “a friend”.
-Jesus picked up on this in the book of John and revealed to us something when speaking to his disciples:
+Jesus picked up on this in the book of John and revealed to us the connection when speaking to His disciples:

 Joh 15:15 Henceforth I call you not servants; for the servant knoweth not what his lord doeth: but I have called you friends; for all things that I have heard of my Father I have made known unto you.

 Jesus clearly speaking to the future church calls them His friends.
 Do you think this was an accident or a coincidence that Jesus did this?
 I definitely do not think so.
 I believe it is a clue that represents His connection to the book of Ruth and helps to identify the symbolic reference to the bride of the redeemer.
 We know that Ruth exemplified certain qualities in the Bible that are related to those of the church today.
 The primary quality that qualifies Ruth as a type of the church is “faith”.
 Ruth trusted in a God she did not yet know and God came through for her above and beyond her expectations.
 Next, the quality of “faithfulness”.
 Faithfulness is related to faith, but yet still different.
 To be faithful to your spouse is what Ruth was to Naomi and eventually to Boaz.
 The third quality of Ruth that qualifies her for the type of the church is “humility”.
 The true church should be humble in their attitudes and come with respect and reverence towards their Savior.
-Humility is the opposite to pride, and pride was the downfall of Satan.
-By remaining humble before, God you are qualified to receive the grace of God.
+Humility is the opposite to pride, and pride was the downfall of Lucifer.
+By remaining humble before God we are qualified to receive the grace of God.